ISAAKiel/mortAAR/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:
-* Made sure that the NOTE "Lost braces; missing escapes or markup?" disappears.

 ## Increment patch
 This is a minor increment.
 In this version we have:
-- fixed the error in plotting that occurred after the fix of "aes_string" of ggplot2 and that still persisted
-- fixed some typos
+- added function for Halley bands
+- added function for population simulation
+- added helper functions for the random generating and applying of age categories
-- added links to DESCRIPTION
+- added reprasentativity check via Total fertility rate
-- added more helpful error message if grouping variable contains NAs

 ## Test environments
 * local OS X install, R 4.3.1
 * macOS builder, R 4.3.0
-* ubuntu 20.04 (on github-action), R 4.3.3
+* ubuntu 20.04 (on github-action), R 4.4.2
 * win-builder (devel and release)

 ## R CMD check results